-You take 20 bookings for Saturday dinner.
-By 8pm, 6 tables haven't shown.
+You take twenty bookings for Saturday dinner.
+By 8pm, several tables haven't shown.
 No call, no cancellation.
-Your kitchen prepped, your team is in place, and 24 covers vanish.
-Multiply by 50 services a year: €30,000 of lost revenue for an average restaurant.
+Your kitchen prepped, your team is in place, and covers that could have been served vanish.

-Why no-shows are exploding
+Why no-shows have intensified

 - No consequence: there's no penalty for not honouring.
-No "you missed us" email, no fine, no tracked reputation.

 The 4 anti no-show levers that work

-1. Card holds (most effective)
+1. Card hold

 2. Automated SMS reminders

 24h before the service, the customer gets an SMS: "Hi [name], we're expecting you tomorrow at 8pm for [N] covers.
 Confirm by replying YES, or cancel here.
-Thanks!"
+Thanks."

-Effect: -40% no-shows.
 SMS reminds those who forgot and lets the indecisive cancel cleanly (frees the table for someone else).

 3. Smart waitlist